moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 ## Usage

-1. Add the "Ultimate SeedVR2 Upscaler" node to your ComfyUI workflow
+1. Add the "SeedVR2 Tiling Upscaler" node to your ComfyUI workflow
 2. Connect your input image
 3. Select your desired SeedVR2 model
 4. Configure parameters